Turf Installation & Management Guide

 - Stagger the joints in each row in a brick-like fashion, using a large sharp knife to trim corners.

-- On slopes, place the turf pieces across the slope.
+- On slopes, place the turf pieces across the slope

-- During the first two weeks, avoid heavy or concentrated use of your new lawn, this gives the roots an opportunity to firmly knit with the soil, and insures that the turf will remain smooth.
+- During the first two weeks, avoid heavy or concentrated use of your new lawn, this gives the roots an opportunity to firmly knit with the soil, and ensures that the turf will remain smooth.

 - We recommend applying 10 litres of water per square metre on the initial installation, you need to get the top 25mm of soil under the turf saturated, use the below examples as a guide.

 Work out how long it takes to fill a 10L bucket

 - 1 min × 300m² = 300 mins

 Time to fill 10L bucket = 20 seconds

 - 20 sec ÷ 60 sec = 0.4166 mins

 The information provided below is based on the climate of South East Queensland, take into account your current climate & temperatures when using this guide